SiHaoShen/SystemDesign/Load Balancing.md

 - Cached content is served directly from the load balancer
 - Reduce the demand on servers and provide faster response times

+# Load Balancing Algorithms

+- Method used to distribute incoming traffic and requests among multiple servers or resources
+-

+## Round Robin